mutexdev/yaak/plugins/auth-bearer/README.md

 ## Overview

-This plugin provides Bearer Token authentication support for your API requests in Yaak.
+This plugin provides Bearer Token authentication support for your API requests in APIDoctor.
 Bearer Token authentication is widely used in modern APIs, especially those following REST principles and OAuth 2.0 standards.
 It's the preferred method for APIs that issue access tokens, API keys, or other bearer credentials.